-Faculty and students in all academic disciplines at ASU are encouraged to submit proposals.
+Faculty in all academic disciplines at Appalachian State University are encouraged to submit proposals.
 Faculty members, in consultation with their selected student, complete an on-line application due by the deadline dates listed.
-The proposals are reviewed by a faculty committee, with the quality of the proposal as the primary selection criterion.
+The proposals are peer-reviewed with the quality of the proposal as the primary selection criterion.
 Reviewers are from a variety of disciplines.
 Undergraduate students must be enrolled full-time (minimum of 12 credit hours) in the fall or spring semesters.
 They must take at least one summer session class (for summer URA's) to be eligible for the URA program.
-It is the Faculty Mentor's responsibility to make sure the student meets this requirement prior to applying.
+It is the Faculty mentor's responsibility to make sure the student meets this requirement prior to applying.
 EHRA non-Faculty employees are not eligible for URA funding at this time.

-Students can earn up to $2,000 ($1,000 per semester in two of the following terms: Summer 2019, Fall 2019, Spring 2020) and must present their work at ASU's Celebration of Student Research and Creative Endeavors meeting held each spring.
+Students can earn up to $2,000 ($1,000 per semester in two of the following terms: Summer 2020, Fall 2020, Spring 2021) and are encouraged to present their work at the annual Celebration of Student Research and Creative Endeavors meeting held each spring.
 Faculty may only apply for $1,000 per semester cycle.
 They may reapply with the same student or a new student (but not both) for continued URA funding (not to exceed a total of $2,000) but must submit a new application and be selected for funding by our review committee.
 A second consecutive semester application for the same URA student with the same Faculty Mentor is not guaranteed and is contingent upon the proposal reflecting continued need and revised outcomes.

 Frequently Asked Questions